DistrictOfJoban/Joban-Client-Mod/README.md

   No official path to migrate blockstates and id, will have to find our own, potentially dangerous path... or have to leave all the player unsatisfied

 ## Contributing
-This project is still in an early stage, feel free to PR stuff mentioned in the **To be done** category.
+This project is still in an early stage, feel free to PR stuff mentioned in the **To be done** textCategory.
 Note that I also have my own scheduling and thoughts on handling the new rewrite, as such I may modify your PR (Usually commiting on it or afterwards) before merging.

 ## Setup